ash-shell/sql/README.md

 [![Build Status](https://travis-ci.org/ash-shell/sql.svg?branch=br.travis)](https://travis-ci.org/ash-shell/sql)

 SQL is a SQL driver for [Ash](https://github.com/ash-shell/ash).
-This library provides a clean and unified interface to interact with multiple types of database.
-Currently there is support for MySQL and PostgreSQL.
+This library provides a clean and unified interface to interact with multiple types of databases.

+Currently there is full support for `MySQL` and `PostgreSQL`.

 ## Getting Started